Generate an App page

 angular.json

 (Note, prior to Angular v6, this file was .angular-cli.json.
-When migrating versions, having the wrong workspace config file name is a cause for problems.)
+When migrating versions, having the wrong workspace config file name is a common cause for problems.)

 tsconfig.json